bea-gives/bea/README.md

 # Béa modules

-This repository contains common and tiny modules to be used in Béa applications
+This repository contains common packages to be used in Béa applications

 ## Installation